mjberg/reading-and-writing/_posts/2019-05-26-Simplifying-Real-Estate.md

 categories: jekyll update
 ---

-> Over the last 5 years I've owned a condo.
+ Over the last 5 years I've owned a condo.
 Here are some quick performance numbers:

 > * Purchase price $101k.
 Sell price $179k.
 * Price per square foot ($162) 52% higher than the average ($106).
 * Rental income/free cash flow during period $50k.~ $10k per year.

-> I'd like to share here what I've learned and mistakes made - more specifically, a framework for thinking about profitable real-estate.
+ I'd like to share here what I've learned and mistakes made - more specifically, a framework for thinking about profitable real-estate.

-#### In an effort to simplify, I'd like to propose the only three elements to focus on to ensure profitability in real estate.
+ In an effort to simplify, I'd like to propose the **_most important three elements_** to focus on to ensure profitability in real estate.